AdobeDocs/campaign-standard.en/help/channels/using/profile-transactional-messages.md

 1. Save your changes and publish the message.
 See [Publishing a transactional message](../../channels/using/event-transactional-messages.md#publishing-a-transactional-message).

-## Monitoring a profile transactional message delivery
+## Monitoring a profile transactional message delivery {#monitoring-a-profile-transactional-message-delivery}

 Once the message is published and your site integration is done, you can monitor the delivery.